 Customers often have no obligation under our contracts to assign or release work to us, and many contracts may be terminated on short notice.
-Reductions in backlog due to cancellation of one or more contracts by a customer or for other reasons could significantly reduce the revenue and profit we actually receive from contracts included in backlog.
+Reductions in backlog due to cancellation of one or more contracts by a customer or for other reasons, or our failure to execute projects in backlog as expected, could significantly reduce the revenue and profit we actually receive from contracts included in backlog.
 In the event of a project cancellation, we may be reimbursed for certain costs, but typically have no contractual right to the total revenues reflected in our backlog.